KaiNylund/matplotalt/README.md

 matplotalt is a Python library for generating and displaying matplotlib figure alt text in computational notebooks.

+This is an ongoing project, so let us know if you have any feedback or feature requests!

 ## Installation

 The latest release can be installed from PyPI: